explodinggradients/ragas/docs/getstarted/evals.md

 - Evaluating the application requires you to prepare the expected output against each input, which can be time consuming and hard.
 - Even though the `response` and `reference` are similar, the output score was low.
 This is a known limitation of non llm metrics like Blue Score.
 Here by non-LLM metric, we mean a metric that does not use LLM to evaluate.

-To tackle this, let's try an LLM based metric without reference next.
+To tackle this, let's try an LLM based metric that can be used without needing to prepare `reference`.

 ### Evaluating using a LLM based Metric